 In the last year, we have seen our democratic values significantly weakened by political polarization and misinformation.
 Institutions of higher education – traditionally viewed as havens for access to knowledge and reasoned debate – have faced challenges to academic and personal freedoms that have rippled across our democracy.
-From state legislation aimed at censoring curriculum to controversial Supreme Court decisions, our fifth annual #SpeechMatters conference will explore ways for campuses nationwide to protect our democratic freedoms.
+From state legislation aimed at censoring curriculum to controversial Supreme Court decisions, our fifth annual #SpeechMatters conference explored ways for campuses nationwide to protect our democratic freedoms.

 THURSDAY, MARCH 23